7 Tips to Finish what you start

-7.Do the research.
 Find out what you need to get to where you’re going.
 If you plan on publishing a book, what steps do you need to take?
-If you planning on losing weight, how much?
+If you are planning on losing weight, how much?
 How?
 Why?

 Desire without knowledge is not good, and whoever makes haste with his feet misses his way.
 Proverbs 19:2

-6. Prepare Yourself.
-Don’t just wake up January 1st, throw away everything in your house and go to the gym running on the elliptical like a cheetah (for about 3 minutes), lifting up a 5 lbs dumbbell two or three times and wiping the sweat from your brow talking about, Phew!
+Don’t just wake up on January 1st, throw away everything in your house, and go to the gym running on the elliptical like a cheetah (for about 3 minutes), lifting a 5 lbs dumbbell two or three times, and wiping the sweat from your brow talking about, Phew!
 I did it!
-Get a plan, a good plan a plan that is made just for you, your likes, and goals and then get ready to execute that plan.
+Get a plan, a good plan, a plan made just for you, your likes, and goals, and then get ready to execute that plan.
 Buy the food on the menu, prep the meals, schedule time in your week to do the workouts!